luthair/draw-steel-bar-brawl/README.md

 if (!resourceBars) return [];
 return Object.values(resourceBars).map(bar => {
     if (bar.attribute === "custom") return bar.value;
-    return token.getBarAttribute(null, { alternative: bar.attribute }).value
+    return token.getBarAttribute(null, { alternative: bar.attribute }).value;
 });
 ```

 Note that the values are only kept current for custom bars, which means that for any other attribute you have to resolve the value and its maximum yourself.
+When getting the maximum value, consider that the bar configuration may set a value that is not reflected on the resource (to display it as a bar even though it isn't).

 ### Spawn tokens with a custom bar